flintlib/flintxx/README.md

 In general, flintxx strives to behave just like the underlying FLINT C, see the documentation for some exceptions.

 ## Authors
-The main author of this C++ wrapper is Tom Bachmann This was originally part of [FLINT](https://github.com/flintlib/flint)
+The author of this C++ wrapper is Tom Bachmann.
+This was originally part of [FLINT](https://github.com/flintlib/flint)

 ## License